 Financial Systems vs. Systemic Risk: Creating a Common Picture for the Regulatory CommunityNovember 2012

-Topics: Economics, Risk Management, Modeling and Simulation, Probability and Statistics, Veterans Health & Benefits Modernization
+Topics: Economics, Risk Management, Modeling and Simulation, Probability and Statistics, Veterans Health and Benefits Modernization

 The financial meltdown of 2008 led to widespread calls for changes in the way the government tracks economic information.
 Different ideas have been proposed, including new computational approaches that can help safeguard the nation's financial system.
 "Regulators today are faced with managing exposure from financial risk that can come from many diverse and additive effects," says Charles Worrell, MITRE systems engineer and lead researcher on the project.